By Adam Lori| Last Upload on January 16th, 2022 | Home → Cybersecurity → Important Types of Computer & Network Security

-Computer security is the process of securing digital information and technology assets from a variety of cyber threats and data disasters.
+Computer security is the process of securing digital information and important technology assets from a variety of cyber threats and data disasters.

 Information Security experts and even large organizations around the globe struggle with computer security and digital asset management.